peleisaac/ai-resume-backend/README.md

 | record_status    |
 +------------------+
 ```

+## Testing Implemented
+Automated testing was implemented for the backend.
+Sample test cases can be found in the tests.py file.

 ## Deployment Procedure
 This project was deployed using a Virtual Machine (VM) on a Azure.
 The steps taken to accomplish that are as follows: